Loudness Normalization: The Future of File-Based Playback

 Stereo Filtration

 Stereo filtration is one of the latest innovations in noise reduction technology.
-In some cases, the problem of removing noise can be resolved with the help of dual-channel audio information monitoring and further dual-channel adaptive filtering (stereo filtering).
+In some cases, noise removal can be achieved using dual-channel audio information monitoring and dual-channel adaptive filtering (stereo filtering).
 This method, however, is more sensitive to the audio recording process and its quality because it requires a more accurate use of two or more microphones.

 There are two methods of stereo filtration available: two-channel signal processing and adaptive stereo filtering.